kencormican/milestoneProjectFour/README.md

 ## In scope

-- The intent from the outset of the scoping process was to attempt is to meet all user requirements and provide additional functionality where possible within the existing time constraints.
+- The intent from the outset of the scoping process was to attempt to meet all user requirements and provide additional functionality where possible within the existing time constraints.
 - Given the extent of the deliverables and the very tight timelines (submission must be made by end of Jan'21), I thought it prudent to utilise the Tutorial code where possible without making my site derivative.
 To that end I've decided to create Nine Django Apps - Home, Contact, About, Profile, Categories, Products,  Shopping Bag & Checkout

 ***